ros-navigation/navigation2/nav2_smac_planner/README.md

 The `SmacPlannerHybrid` fully-implements the Hybrid-A* planner as proposed in [Practical Search Techniques in Path Planning for Autonomous Driving](https://ai.stanford.edu/~ddolgov/papers/dolgov_gpp_stair08.pdf), including hybrid searching, CG smoothing, analytic expansions and hueristic functions.

-The `SmacPlannerLattice` fully-implements the State Lattice planner, including lattice searching, CG smoothing, analytic expansions and hueristic functions.
+The `SmacPlannerLattice` fully-implements the State Lattice planner with CG smoothing.
+While we do not implement it precisely the same way as [Optimal, Smooth, Nonholonomic MobileRobot Motion Planning in State Lattices](https://www.ri.cmu.edu/pub_files/pub4/pivtoraiko_mihail_2007_1/pivtoraiko_mihail_2007_1.pdf), it is sufficiently similar it may be used as a good reference.
+Additional optimizations for on-approach analytic expansions and simplier heuristic functions were used, largely matching those of Hybrid-A\*.

 In summary...